 - A picture of the toll receipt

-HEADS UP: Toll receipts must be submitted within 30 days of a ride.
+Heads up: Toll receipts must be submitted within 30 days of a ride.
 Tolls must be linked with an active Lyft ride, and will not be covered by Lyft if incurred on the way to the coverage area or to pick up a passenger.

-HEADS UP FOR BOSTON: Livery drivers pay more for airport and tunnel fees than non-commercial drivers, but we'll still add the full amount to your earnings.
+Boston drivers: Livery drivers pay more for airport and tunnel fees than non-commercial drivers, but we'll still add the full amount to your earnings.
 If you're a livery driver, please attach your toll receipts to a message and we'll make sure you're covered.